fcosanabria/blog/content/posts/tick-tick-migration/index.md

 date: 2024-12-14
 draft: false
 title: "TickTick Migration"
-description: "Why is so hard to get our of TickTick? "
+description: "Why is so hard to get our of TickTick?"
+series: ["Building my Digital Garden"]
+tags: ["hugo", "productivity"]
 ---

 It's imposible to get out from TickTick.